firavoyage/blogging/projects.md

 > the workshop for influencers

-- see before you post
-  - stats observation on berryberry and yelltube
-  - use the top templates
-- create posters
+- template
-  - full featured like photoshop
-  - easy to use like keynote
-- share cards
+  - share videos and posts as cards
-  - yelltube vid
-  - berryberry vid
-  - berryberry profile
-  - github repo
+  - image library for memes
-  - medium article ...
+- automation
+  - all controls are javascript methods
+  - minify and svgify
   - remove watermark
-  - select and remove
-- generate memes
-  - nokia phone
-  - azurlane cat
-  - genshin paimon
-- share lists
-  - books
-  - movies
-  - quotes
-- automation
-  - every image is a template
-  - every command is a script
-  - files are json
 - svg editor
-  - full featured
+  - simple
 - local based
+  - content editable json format
   - in app update
-  - by pwa
+  - pwa support
 - various themes
   - by voyage
 - inspired by
   - canva
   - snapseed
   - zzkia
-  - svg path editor

 ### `gen`